ADJUSTABLE PULLEY SPLINT (Free STL Files)

 1️⃣ To determine what size splint you need, simply use your US ring size.
 If you don’t know it, first measure the circumference of your finger: https://youtu.be/U6xW-hTZOCw?si=oHlgkjoYO2o1vbq6

-2️⃣ If you’re purchasing a splint for an A4 pulley injury, make sure you take the measurement at the A4 region (middle phalanx).
+2️⃣ For A4 pulley injuries, make sure you take the measurement at the A4 region (middle phalanx).

-3️⃣ If you have swelling, you’ll need to choose a splint that fits your current ring size AND your normal ring size without swelling (use your uninjured hand for reference if needed).
+3️⃣ If you have swelling, you may need to purchase multiple sizes (e.g., one for your current level of swelling and one for your normal ring size without swelling).
+Use your uninjured hand for reference if you don’t know your non-swollen ring size.

 4️⃣ Use the chart to find the closest US ring size to your measurement: https://tinyurl.com/yurrhfxt